RazeBerry/FrenchVocab/README.md

 ## Configuration

-1. Set up your Anthropic API key:
-   - Create an environment variable named `ANTHROPIC_API_KEY` with your API key:
+The French Vocabulary LaTeX Builder now includes automatic setup and configuration:

+1. First-time Setup:
+   - When you run the program for the first time, it will prompt you to enter your Anthropic API key.
+   - The API key will be saved in a configuration file for future use.

+2. Automatic LaTeX File Generation:
+   - If the LaTeX file doesn't exist, the program will automatically create it with the necessary structure.
+   - The default filename is "FrenchVocab.tex" in the current working directory.

+3. Custom LaTeX File Path (Optional):
+   - If you want to use a custom path for your LaTeX file, you can specify it when running the script:
      ```
-     export ANTHROPIC_API_KEY='your-api-key-here'
+     python french_vocab_builder.py /path/to/your/custom_file.tex
      ```
-   - Alternatively, you can modify the script to use a configuration file or input the API key manually.

-2. Specify the path to your LaTeX file:
-   - Open the `main()` function in the script.
-   - Update the `latex_file` variable with the path to your LaTeX file:
-     ```python
-     latex_file = "/path/to/your/FrenchVocab.tex"
-     ```
+No manual configuration is required for basic usage.
+The program will guide you through the setup process on its first run.

 ## Usage